Discover how to implement fair performance management, set clear goals, provide feedback, and boost productivity with effective evaluation systems.

 Job profile is rather about the job to be done than the position to be filled.
 Contrary to the job description, the job profile focuses on the goals to be achieved and what needs to be fulfilled.
 By that, this document is more to-the-ground and detailed than the job description.
 An ideal job profile includes:

-In the ideal world, it would have been developed by a team of employees who either understand the needs of the organization or have a deep knowledge of the needs of the organization.
+In the ideal world, it would have been developed by a team of HR professionals who either understand the needs of the organization or have in-depth knowledge of the needs of the organization.

 When the company consists of founders and an assistant, there is little to no to be memorized.
 Yet in every organization, there is a high potential for chaos and confusion to thrive.
 The organizational chart is one of the simplest ways to avoid it.